Galanin: Receptors

 Galanin signalling occurs through three classes of receptors, GALR1, GALR2, and GALR3, which are all part of the G protein-coupled receptor (GPCR) superfamily.
 Galanin receptors are expressed in the central nervous system, in the pancreas, and on solid tumours.
 The level of expression of the different receptors varies at each location, and this distribution changes after injury to neurons.
 Experiments into the function of the receptor subtypes involve mostly genetic knockout mice.
 The location of the receptor and the combination of receptors that are inhibited or stimulated heavily affect the outcome of galanin signalling.

 Clinical characteristics

 Appetite

-Injections of galanin into the lateral ventricle or directly into the hypothalamus creates the urge to feed, with a preference for eating fats.
+Injections of galanin into the lateral ventricle or directly into the hypothalamus of rats creates the urge to feed, with a preference for eating fats.
 Galanin also regulates glucose metabolism and can potentially alleviate symptoms of Diabetes Type II due to its interaction with insulin resistance.
 Galanin is an inhibitor of pancreatic secretion of insulin.